Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 This demonstrates the development of personal knowledge from theory to practical applications within organisations.

+##Applying personal knowledge from the artefact to real-world scenarios
 | Artefact #1 |
 | :---: |
 | ![Artefact 1](https://github.com/Justin1230123/COIT20252-e-portfolio/blob/main/7-Artefact%20%231.png) |